santiment/san-chain-exporter/README.md

 ## Running the service

-The service assumes by default that you have a parity JSON-RPC service running on `http://localhost:8545`.
-If this is not the case you can specify the URL to the parity service using the `PARITY_URL` env variable.
+The service assumes by default that you have a parity JSON-RPC service running on `http://localhost:8545` and that you have a local kafka deployment running on `localhost:9092`.
+If this is not the case you can specify the URL to the parity service using the `PARITY_URL` env variable and the URL to the kafka service with the env var `KAFKA_HOST`.

 Example: